What is Ultherapy?

 Results can vary due to patient’s physiological individuality but our doctor has over 20years experience in cosmetic medicine and knows how to get the maximal results out of skin and aesthetic machines without compromising on safety.
 She trains all clinical staff to the highest of standards and ensures they must pass quality assurance tests before they can treat patients.
 Staff are also encouraged to have the treatments themselves to understand the “patient experience”

 The cost of Ultherapy depends upon the size of the area being treated.
 A full face and neck treatment is comparable to other skin tightening procedures such as Thermage-CPT and a small fraction of the cost of a surgical lift.
-Costs start from as low as $1500 depending upon the desired area.
+Costs start from as low as $1100 (inc GST) depending upon the desired area.
+ARGERA also boasts some of the least expensive Ulthera treatments in Australia without compromising on standards.
 Given treatments on average occur yearly to 2 yearly, then it’s a very economical cosmetic medical procedure.

 ARGERA also keeps a wide range of treatments to solve nearly every cosmetic concern depending upon the problem, the patient’s personal preferences and budget.
 We have the knowledge, experience and technologies that can thus tailor to your needs.
 This makes the ARGERA Centre a great choice, when considering cosmetic medical treatments.